 A guided safari package brings the benefit of:

-- Transfer via plane/4×4 to the safari camps and lodges
+- Transfer via a Uganda fly in safari/4×4 to the safari camps and lodges

 - Luxury lodge packages